seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Welcome, how agreed?

 **ISABELLA**
-She’ll take the enterprise upon her, father,
+She'll take the enterprise upon her, father,
 If you advise it.

 **DUKE VINCENTIO**